Understanding Skin Pigmentation: Causes & Treatments in Singapore

 Post-Inflammatory Hyperpigmentation (PIH)

 PIH typically develops from acne burns or traumatic events and causes skin redness and dark spots.
 These harmless pigmentation changes appear mostly in darkly pigmented skin.
-The treatment of skin pigmentation Singapore consists of topical skin care in combination with laser treatment and the use of peeling solutions.
-Repeated treatments can help improve the outcome of PIH removal.
+The treatment options for skin pigmentation may include topical skincare, laser treatment, and peeling solutions.
+Outcomes vary depending on the individual and condition severity.

 Vitiligo